o3de/o3de-multiplayersample/README.md

 ## Step 1a.
 Ensure your branches match

 Before building the proeject, ensure that o3de, o3de-multiplayersample and o3de-multiplayersample-assets are all cloned from the same named branches.
 For example, if you are using the **development** branch of o3de-multiplayersample, then it must be matched with the **development** branches of o3de, and o3de-multiplayersample.
-Ensure that you update the submodules in o3de-multiplayersample-assets, when switching branches in that repository.
+Ensure that you update the submodules in o3de-multiplayersample-assets when switching branches in that repository.

 If you're using a release or installer version of O3DE, then you must checkout versions of the sample repositories that match the release.
-O3DE uses standard Git [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) to identify the release compatible version of each repository.
+O3DE uses standard Git [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) to identify the release-compatible version of each repository.

-For each O3DE release, repositories that have been updated to match the release, should have a matching tag for the release.
+For each O3DE release, repositories that have been updated to match the release should have a matching tag for the release.
 You can see all defined tags using the [Tags](https://github.com/o3de/o3de-multiplayersample/tags] view in each repository.

 Branches can be checked out using standard Git commands, for example, `git checkout tags/<tag> -b <local branch name>`.